Andrej Babiš: Early political career

 In 2011, Babiš founded his party, ANO, "to fight corruption and other ills in the country's political system."
-The party contested the legislative elections in October 2013 and emerged as the second largest party, with 47 seats (of 200) in the Chamber of Deputies.
+The party contested the parliamentary elections in October 2013 and emerged as the second largest party, with 47 seats (of 200) in the Chamber of Deputies.
 The American political consulting firm, Penn Schoen Berland, was credited with the party's successful result.